 The Transportation Aesthetics Review Committee (TARC) was created by the TPO Governing Board as a permanent part of the TPO planning process for the architectural and aesthetic review of major bridges and transportation projects.
 Although, most appointees have a design background including architects, landscape architects, planners, and engineers, other interested persons are welcome.
-The mission of the TARC is to ensure that high visibility transportation projects are reviewed for their aesthetic impact on the community before contracts are finalized, and to advise the TPO Governing Board on aesthetic aspects of transportation projects.
-The Aesthetic Guidance and Action Plan for Transportation Projects in Miami-Dade County can help designers incorporate aesthetics into such projects.
+The mission of the TARC is to ensure that high visibility transportation projects are reviewed for their aesthetic impact on the community before contracts are finalized, and to advise the TPO Governing Board on aesthetic aspects of transportation projects..